gaehlerm/SoftwareEngineering/README.md

     assert add(1, 2) == 3
 ```

-/////////

-Now if you want the function `add` to return a different result, you'll also have to change the test as well.
-Each change has to be applied in both, the code and the test.
+Now, if you want the function `add` to return a different result, you'll also have to change the test accordingly.
+Each change has to be applied in both the code and the test.

 ### Understand what you do

-There are a lot of things to consider when writing tests.
+When writing tests, there are numerous factors to consider.
 The example above was very simple.
-In real code you have to deal with much more complex objects.
+In actual code, you have to work with much more complex objects.
 With many more arguments.
-But all together it comes down to one point: Do you really understand what you want to test?
-If no, there is no need to start writing a test.
+But all together, it comes down to one point: Do you really understand what you want to test?
+If not, there is no need to start writing a test.
 It would never work.
 It would be a waste of time.
-Rewrite your code to make it simpler or get someone to help you understand the problem you should solve.
-Don't write anything, unless you understand the problem and you know what you want to do.
+Rewrite your code to simplify it or seek assistance to better understand the problem you need to solve.
+Don't write anything unless you understand the problem and know what you want to do.

 ### A few tips

-Make sure all the tests pass.
-Tests that don't pass are worthless.
+Ensure that all the tests pass.
+Tests that do not pass are worthless.
 Even worse, they are a nuisance.
-When you run the tests, failing tests will confuse you.
-They will confuse you're coworkers.
+When you run the tests, failing tests can be confusing.
+They will confuse your coworkers.
 Everyone will waste time trying to fix the failing test.
-There is only one single solution to prevent this: all tests have to pass all the time.
-Thus make sure your Continuous Integration (CI) enforces that all tests pass.
-Tests that don't pass should be deleted.
+There is only one solution to prevent this: all tests have to pass all the time.
+Therefore, ensure that your Continuous Integration (CI) enforces that all tests pass.
+Tests that do not pass should be deleted.

-In the setup part it is very common to have helper functions that create all the objects needed.
-These are normal Python functions that create the desired objects.
-You might even have a util code file for all the tests.
-It contains some fairly static objects like functions or class instances that you might need in a lot of different tests.
+In the setup phase, it is very common to have helper functions that create all the necessary objects.
+These are standard Python functions that generate the required objects.
+You might even have a utility code file for all the tests.
+It contains some fairly static objects like functions or class instances that you might need in many different tests.

-There are also some things to watch out for in the execution part of the test.
-The first mistake almost everyone made was checking two floating point numbers for equality.
-Due to rounding errors this will probably fail.
-There are dedicated approximate checks you should use instead.
-As the `isclose` function used in the example above.
+There are also some aspects to be mindful of during the execution phase of the test.
+The first mistake that almost everyone made was checking two floating-point numbers for equality.
+Due to rounding errors, this will probably fail.
+There are specific approximate checks you should use instead.
+As the `isclose` function is used in the example above.

 Then it is common to miss some of the if-else branches.
-These are very important to test as most bugs usually hide in conditional statements.
-Make sure that you cover all cases, if necessary using a code coverage tool.
+These tests are crucial because most bugs tend to hide in conditional statements.
+Ensure that you address all cases, if needed, by utilizing a code coverage tool.

-Similarly you have to make sure your tests cover all the corner cases.
-This is one of the reasons why the tests should be written by the same person as the actual code was.
-The developer knows what the corner cases are, unlike to some other tester.
+Similarly, you have to make sure your tests cover all the corner cases.
+This is one of the reasons why tests should be written by the same person who wrote the actual code as well.
+The developer knows what the corner cases are, unlike some other testers.

-You should make sure that you always change only either the code or the tests if you refactor code.
+When refactoring code, ensure that you only modify either the code or the tests.
 This is the only way you can be sure that the changes are correct.
-If code and tests have to be changed at once, the changes should be straight forward.
+If code and tests have to be changed simultaneously, the modifications should be straightforward.

-### Quality of test code
+### Quality of Test Code

 Tests are somewhat special, but ultimately, they are still code.
-Probably the test code is longer than the actual production code that you work with in a serious project.
-Thinking about it, it becomes apparent that when writing tests, some coding guidelines have to be followed as well.
+In a serious project, the test code is likely longer than the actual production code you work with.
+When considering this, it becomes apparent that when writing tests, certain coding guidelines must also be adhered to.

-With tests it's even more important that the code is easy to understand than with normal code.
+When it comes to tests, it is even more crucial for the code to be easy to understand compared to regular code.
 It can't be too easy.
 You are even allowed to repeat yourself, at least a little.
-Or as Jay Fields [Working Effectively with Unit Tests] put it: "when writing tests you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."
+Or, as Jay Fields [Working Effectively with Unit Tests] put it: "When writing tests, you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."

 Still, you should value the SRP.
 The code in tests should be clear to the reader.
-Do so by refactoring it as you would with any other code.
-Keep the functions short, find appropriate names and remove excessive duplication.
-These things frequently get overlooked when writing tests.
-Even tough the requirements on test code are somewhat different than for production code.
+Refactor it as you would with any other code.
+Keep the functions short, use appropriate names, and eliminate unnecessary duplication.
+These aspects are often overlooked when writing tests.
+Even though the requirements for test code are somewhat different from those for production code.

 ## Number of test cases

-Probably the hardest decision is what values you want to use in your tests.
-Writing one test case for a function is much better than nothing.
-But maybe you just got lucky and your code works exactly for this one number?
+Probably the most challenging decision is determining the values you want to use in your tests.
+Writing one test case for a function is much better than having none.
+But maybe you just got lucky, and your code works exactly for this one number?

-For a single argument function, I recommend testing all possible corner cases and about two random values.
-As you wrote the function, you will know the corner cases: Division by zero, passing an empty array as a function argument, the file used does not exist, etc. This is one of the reasons why a person writing the code should also write the unit tests.
+For a single-argument function, I recommend testing all possible corner cases and approximately two random values.
+As you wrote the function, you should know the corner cases: division by zero, passing an empty array as a function argument, and ensuring that the file used exists, etc. This is one of the reasons why a person writing the code should also write the unit tests.
 Only this person knows the corner cases.
-The acceptance tests on the other hand should be written by an independent person.
+The acceptance tests, on the other hand, should be written by an independent person.
 But we'll come to that later.

-For functions with many arguments it becomes very tricky to write tests.
-If you have 3 arguments and for each one you would like test 3 values you end up with `3^3 = 27` test cases.
+When dealing with functions that have many arguments, it can become quite challenging to write tests.
+If you have 3 arguments and you would like to test 3 values for each, you end up with `3^3 = 27` test cases.
 This is quite a lot.
-Now you really have to make sure you understand what you are doing.
+Now, you really have to ensure that you understand what you are doing.

 Here is an example of a function with three arguments.
-I have not written down all the test cases, but you can guess how tedious this might become.
+I have not documented all the test cases, but you can imagine how tedious this process might become.

-//////////

 ```py
 def f(a,b,c):